zactheaipm/zactheaipm/README.md

 # Hi, I'm Zac 👋

 Product Manager for Generative AI Safety at TikTok.
-I work at the intersection of technical AI systems, law and policy — building safety evaluation and mitigation infrastructure by day, and tutoring the Law & Tech course at the National Uniervsity of Singapore's Faculty of Law by night.
+I work at the intersection of technical AI systems, law and policy — building AI safety evaluation and mitigation infrastructure by day, and tutoring the Law & Tech course at the National Uniervsity of Singapore's Faculty of Law by night.

 My 📚 research on AI fairness was published in the *[Cambridge Law Journal](https://www.cambridge.org/core/journals/cambridge-law-journal/article/legal-framework-for-artificial-intelligence-fairness-reporting/C2D73FBE9BB74E5D41DDA6BDCA208424)*

+I used to work in the Legal Department of the Monetary Authority of Singapore, researching on asset tokenization and crypto regulation.
+I also taught as a TA for General Assembly's data science bootcamp in Singapore, and was the first instructor in APAC for the NVIDIA Deep Learning Institute.

 ## What I'm working on